serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

           cors: true
 ```

 Pretty basic setup here, except for the handler path being set to `"{proxy+}"`, which will pass our route to our request handler.
+In this case, we'll have two routes: `/graphql` and `/graphiql`, but all routing will be handled within our handler function.

-In this case, we'll have two routes: `/graphql` and `/graphiql`:
+Our `index.js` file contains our handler logic.
+This is doing the work to handle our Lambda function invocation, pull out the necessary HTTP elements that the Apollo server expects, and return the response from the Apollo server:

 **index.js**
 ```javascript